-b.
-The receiver should have the capability of outputting and recording parameters required in the table above.
-It is helpful to be able to observe and optionally record during flight-testing additional parameters beyond those listed in the above table, such as Horizontal Protection Level/Vertical Protection Level (HPL)/VPL, satellites tracked, geostationary satellite Signal-to-Noise Ratio (SNR), and GBAS sensor status.
-These parameters may provide an indication of marginal performance and are a baseline for further analysis of any observed anomalies.

-3. Measurements.
-GBAS parameters must be measurable to the accuracy shown in the table on the next page.
+- a.
+The airborne GBAS equipment used for the flight test should meet the applicable standards required for the procedure being tested.
+There are situations that may require modifications to the flight test receiver that could invalidate the certification.
+An example is the need to override the broadcast "test" mode and maximum range value of the GBAS facility.
+This may require special consideration or certification for instrument flight conditions use.
+In some cases, it may be desirable to acknowledge and suppress GBAS alerts, warnings, and flags for the purposes of completing required checks. - b.
+The receiver should have the capability of outputting and recording parameters required in the table below.
+It is helpful to be able to observe and optionally record during flight-testing additional parameters beyond those listed in the below table, such as Horizontal Protection Level/Vertical Protection Level (HPL)/VPL, satellites tracked, geostationary satellite Signal-to-Noise Ratio (SNR), and GBAS sensor status.
+These parameters may provide an indication of marginal performance and are a baseline for further analysis of any observed anomalies. - 3.
+Measurements.
+ICAO guidelines for measuring GBAS accuracy are shown in the table below.

-8200.48 Appendix J
+09/18/2024 8200.48 Appendix J

-Parameter Measurand Tolerance Maximum Uncertainty Waypoint and Procedure design correlation (all segments) Course/track to next WP Degrees 0.5° N/A Distance to next WP Meters (nm) 185m (0.1 nm) 106m WP Data Coordinates Entered to 0.01 minute 1 N/A FAS Data FAS Path Consistent with FAS Design 2 N/A Resistance to Interference (ranging signal) Interference signal level < Interference mask definitions 3 dB absolute VDB Coverage Field Strength 3 dB absolute GBAS/H field strength >-99 dBW/m 2 to -35 dBW/m 2 GBAS/E field strength Horizontal >-99 dBW/ \underline{m}^2 to -35 dBW/ \underline{m}^2 Vertical -103 dBW/m 2 to -39 dBW/ 2 Position Domain Accuracy Position 4m vertical 16m lateral 1m
+Parameter Measurand Tolerance Maximum Uncertainty Waypoint and Procedure design correlation (all segments) Course/track to next WP Degrees 0.5° N/A Distance to next WP Meters (nm) 185m (0.1 nm) 106m WP Data Coordinates Entered to 0.01 minute N/A FAS Data FAS Path Consistent with FAS Design N/A Resistance to Interference (ranging signal) Interference signal level < Interference mask definitions 3 dB absolute VDB Coverage Field Strength 3 dB absolute GBAS/H field strength >-99 dBW/m to -35 dBW/ m GBAS/E field strength Horizontal $>$ -99 dBW/ $\underline{m}^2$ to -35 dBW/ $\underline{m}^2$ Vertical $-103 \text{ dBW/m}^2$ to -39 dBW/ Position Domain Accuracy Position 4m vertical 16m lateral 1m

 NOTE 1: FAA Order 8200.1 requires entry precision to 0.001 minute.
 NOTE 2: The FAS design defines the course, glide path, and threshold crossing height, each of which must meet the relevant (e.g., CAT 1) requirements.